ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 > ⚠️ Note: All of the configuraion done in the `OnConfiguring` method of the `DbContext` needs to be moved to the configuration action on the `AddPooledDbContextFactory` call.

 Using the `IDbContextFactory` changes how we access an instance of our `DbContext`.
 Previously we would directly inject the scoped `DbContext` instance into our constructors or methods.
-Now we need to inject the `IDbContextFactory` instead and create an instance of our `DbContext` ourselves.
+Now we need to inject the `IDbContextFactory` instead and create an instance of the `DbContext` ourselves.

 ```csharp
 public ExampleConstructor(IDbContextFactory<SomeDbContext> dbContextFactory)